brisbanemakerspace/bms-wiki/tools/woodworking/beltsander.md

 title: Belt & Disc Sander
 description: Our belt & disc sander is great for sanding and finishing small timber projects.
 published: true
-date: 2023-08-10T03:54:38.353Z
+date: 2024-01-19T15:15:23.781Z
 tags:
 editor: markdown
 dateCreated: 2023-08-10T03:48:37.652Z
 ---

 # Introduction
 > Our belt & disc sander is loud, messy, and dangerous.
-It can only be used by a staff member on site.
+It can only be used by an authorised volunteer.
 {.is-warning}

 ![beltsander.png](/woodworking/beltsander.png =x300)